materialsproject/fireworks/docs/failures_tutorial.rst

 #.
 Hopefully, your patience was rewarded with ``ending`` printed to your terminal.
 If so, let's keep going!

-Error during run - a *FIZZLED* Firework!
+Error during run - a *FAILED* Firework!
 ========================================

-If your job throws an exception (error), FireWorks will automatically mark your job as *FIZZLED*.
+If your job throws an exception (error), FireWorks will automatically mark your job as *FAILED*.
 Any jobs that depend on this job will not run until you fix things.
 Let's simulate this situation.

 #.
 Reset your database and add back the sleeping FireWork::